 We have mentioned above the use of the colour yellow on the sub-dials.
 Yellow is also used in hour markers except at 6 and 12’o clock.
 These yellow hour markers in-fact have an orange circular edge, that integrates well with the orange pointed tip of the hours/minutes hands and the entirety of the seconds hand.
 An additional plus point of the seconds hand is that it extends all the way through to the indexes.
 In true iconic Monaco style, the dial also features additional indexes that are polished & facetted and laid down horizontally on the dial.

 Contrasting with this polished and brushed steel case, the yellows and oranges of the dial, and the green shades, is the use of the colour white.

 The ‘Monaco’ and ‘Heuer’ branding at 12’o clock, the Arabic numerals of sub-dials, the ‘Automatic Chronograph’ & ‘Swiss Made’ lettering at 6’o clock, the date window framing, the date background ring itself, and the luminescent material of the hour/minute hands, they are all in white.

 Architecturally and aesthetically, this TAG Heuer Monaco Limited Edition 1969-1979 is a beauty of a watch.

-There are a couple of things we don’t like about this Monaco though:
+There are a couple of things I don’t like about this Monaco though:

 - ‘ONE of 169’ is engraved on the case-back instead of a specific number;